 Race/ethnicity

 Summary: The composition of the population by race/ethnicity.
 Population projections are not available for cities.
-Data for 2010 and 2020 in the by age breakdown (only) represent five-year averages (e.g., 2016-2020).
+Data for 2010 for the by age breakdown and for 2022 for all breakdowns represent five-year average (e.g., 2018-2022).

 Methods: The composition of the population by race/ethnicity was calculated by age for each year and geography.
-Projections of the racial/ethnic composition are based on a combination of initial county-level projections from Woods & Poole Economics, Inc., and national projections from the U.S. Census Bureau.
-For the map breakdown, census tract level data from the 2020 5-year American Community survey was re-estimated into 2010 census tract boundaries using a 2020 to 2010 census tract geographic crosswalk developed using 2020 block level population data from the 2020 Census Redistricting Data along with a block level geographic crosswalk (2020 to 2010 blocks) from NHGIS.
+Projections of the racial/ethnic composition are based on a combination of initial county-level projections from Woods & Poole Economics, Inc., and national projections from the US Census Bureau.
 See the methodology page for other relevant notes.

 Notes:

-• Much of the increase in the mixed/other population between 1990 and 2000 is due to a change in the survey question on race.
+- Much of the increase in the mixed/other population between 1990 and 2000, and between 2010 and 2020, is due to changes made to the survey question on race and the way the responses are coded by the US Census Bureau.

 Nativity and ancestry